Kowanyama Aboriginal Land and Natural Resource Management Office

 Land Management Strategies for Key habitats for the White Bellied sub-species of the Crimson Finch and the northern sub-species of the Star Finch in the Kowanyama Region.

 The White Bellied sub-species of the Crimson Finch, Neochmia phaeton evangelinae, and the northern sub-species of the Star Finch, Noechnia ruficaud

-The objective is to eradicate Hymenachne to prevent its spread by birds, cattle, pigs and floods to adjacent and downstream Wetlands of National SiThe Western Cape Turtle Threat Abatement Alliance (WCTTAA) represents an agreement between land and sea owners and managers from the Northern Peninsula Area, Mapoon, Napranum, Pormpuraaw, Aurukun and Kowanyama who work together for the protection of marine turtles along the west coast of Cape York.
+The objective is to eradicate Hymenachne to prevent its spread by birds, cattle, pigs and floods to adjacent and downstream Wetlands of National SiThe Western Cape Turtle Threat Abatement Alliance (WCTTAA) is a partnership of land and sea owners and managers from the Northern Peninsula Area, Mapoon, Napranum, Pormpuraaw, Aurukun and Kowanyama who work together for the protection of marine turtles along the west coast of Cape York.
 WCTTAA was formally established in 2013, driven by the communities’ desire to improve conservation outcomes for threatened turtle species.